Morning field experiences are included with Full Conference and Single Day registrations, however, some trips may incur additional cost.

 Outdoor session at NAME 2024

-The Call for Presenters is now open for the 2025 Conference hosted by NAME and the Oregon Coast Community College!
+The Call for Presenters for the 2025 Conference hosted by NAME and the Oregon Coast Community College closed March 31.
 This year’s theme is Aquatic Science Extravaganza: Outdoor Explorations from the Forest to the Sea.

 We invite educators, researchers, students, and resource professionals from the Pacific Northwest to submit your proposals using the online form on our website.
 There will be a range of presentation formats, including presentations, “hands-on” workshops, interactive sessions, and posters.
 It is possible for a single presenter to host more than one session or workshop.
 Please submit a separate proposal for each presentation.